-The members may modify this charter by developing and agreeing to a written amendment.
-If changes occur within the National Ocean Policy or other regionally-relevant policies or efforts that would impact this charter, the regulatory authority of this partnership pertaining to mandated roles of a regional planning body, or otherwise, a new charter may be drafted and members could revoke their participation in this partnership.
+The members may modify this charter by developing and reaching consensus on a written amendment.
+If changes occur within the National Ocean Policy or other regionally-relevant policies or efforts that would impact this charter, the authority of this partnership pertaining to mandated roles of a regional planning body, or otherwise, a new charter may be drafted and members can revoke their participation in this partnership.